It took many years to scale up the Sourdough School high anthocyanin grain. Here we are sorting out darker colour and picking out ergot.

 The Sourdough School Population Wheat & Barley

-Mixed Barley population: gifted by Dr Ed Dicken
+Mixed barley population: gifted by Dr Ed Dicken

 Black Wheat

 One of our students gifted us some black high-anthocyanin wheat, which we are growing some here as the dark wheat has a good antioxidant content.
 Higher levels of these phytochemicals are key to the prevention of lifestyle disorders such as obesity and cardiovascular diseases, and they also nourish key microbes in the gut associated with health.
-We’ve planted two crops this year, one winter and one summer, to see how they fair.
+We’ve planted two crops this year, one winter and one summer, to see how they fare.
 Watch this space.